dbuchwald/6502/README.md

 ### `Datasheets` folder

-All the datasheets I used when designing my build, attached for reference.
+All the datasheets I used when designing DB6502, attached for reference.

 ### `Schematics` folder

 All the KiCAD schematics for the 6502 computer, modified clock module and several others:

-- 65C02_Computer - main schematic, including PCB design for my build of 6502 computer,
+- 65C02_Computer - main schematic, including PCB design for DB6502 computer,
 - Clock_module - schematic for the modified clock module, including PCB design,
 - 555_troubleshoot - schematic of circuit used in [troubleshooting of clock module monostable noise issue](https://www.reddit.com/r/beneater/comments/edp1ls/noise_issue_in_monostable_mode_of_ben_eaters/),
 - Address_decoder_basic - schematic of Ben Eater's address decoder for 6502 project,
 - Address_decoder_basic_v2 - slightly modified version of the above,
-- Address_decoder_extended - schematic of my own address decoder, used in the final build of my 6502 computer.
+- Address_decoder_extended - schematic of my own address decoder, used in the DB6502 computer.

 There is dedicated [README](Schematics/README.md) in the folder, containing all the build-related details.

 ### `Software` folder

 This one is the most important folder, as it contains range of different programs to play with the 6502 computer.
 Large subset of this programs can be built for Ben Eater's version of the 6502 computer without any changes.
-Some of them, however, use features available only in this build, like ACIA or keyboard connector.
+Some of them, however, use features available only in DB6502, like ACIA or keyboard connector.
 These can still be ran on Ben Eater's 6502 computer, assuming that compatible hardware is added to it.

 The `Software` folder is currently divided into four main parts: